PePacheco/Github-Explorer-React/README.md

-# React-Ignite
+# Github Explorer Reacat
-A repository to keep the lessons learned from the Ignite course, taught by Rocketseat
+A Github explorer, made using the React framework.
+Taught in Ignite course by Rocketseat.